Beach Fire Permits

 Read our commonly asked questions below for important information before applying for a beach fire permit.

-Beach Fire permits are ONLY issued for designated beach fire location:
+Beach fire permits are issued only for designated fire pits at Stuart Beach:

 889 NE Ocean Boulevard

-Permits are issued only to adults over the age of 21.
+Permits are issued only to adults aged 21 or older.

 The permittee must be on site at all times during scheduled time listed on permit.

-Beach fire material must not consist of salt treated lumber, tar paper, contents containing any rubber products, creosote treated lumber, glue impregnated material, plastic, foam, or household trash.
-All burn material shall be free of nails and metal.
+The permittee is responsible for bringing appropriate fire materials.
+Materials must not include salt-treated lumber, tar paper, rubber products, creosote-treated wood, glue-impregnated material, plastic, foam, or household trash.
+All materials must be free of nails and metal.

 Vegetation or materials located within the beach park are not allowed to be taken, damaged, or used as material in accordance with Chapter 17, General Ordinances, Martin County Code.

-Appropriate beach fire material must be placed in the provided apparatus assigned to the permittee.
+Appropriate beach fire materials must be placed in the provided apparatus assigned to the permittee.

-Vehicles are not allowed on the beach and all material must be hand carried to the site.
+Vehicles are not allowed on the beach and all materials must be hand carried to the site.

-Yes, but consumption of alcoholic beverages is restricted to the beach, and no glass containers are allowed.
+Yes, but alcoholic beverages are restricted to the beach area, and glass containers are prohibited.

 Yes, non-amplified music is allowed as long as it is at low levels and in compliance with the County’s noise ordinance.
 For amplified music, contact the Martin County Parks and Recreation Department at (772) 221-1418; a special event permit may be required.

-All beach fires must be extinguished by 11:00 p.m.
-Upon completion of beach fire, the fire must be extinguished completely.
+All fires must be completely extinguished by 11:00 p.m.

-Material or hot ashes may not be buried in the sand or disposed of in a trash container or dumpster.
-The permittee must close lid on fire pit and lock before leaving site.
+Hot ashes and materials may not be buried or disposed of in trash containers.
+The fire pit lid must be closed and locked before leaving.

-All litter or leftover material must be removed from the beach when the permittee is finished.
+All litter and leftover materials must be removed from the beach.

 Unsuitable wind or weather conditions must be taken into consideration prior to and during the time of the permitted beach fire.
 If unsuitable conditions exist and the permit must be canceled, Martin County Parks and Recreation will contact the permittee at the contact phone number and by email by 12 p.m. (noon) on the day of the permitted activity.